learning-unlimited/ESP-Website/docs/admin/releases/14/README.rst

 - Fixed the email address for some users on the userview page
 - Fixed the color of messages on the deadline management page
 - Fixed bugs related to the registration progress bar interface
-- Fixed the order of modules on the student and teacher registration mainpages
+- Fixed the order of modules on the student and teacher registration mainpages (sorting order is now required -> seq -> isCompleted)
 - Fixed the login redirect behavior when a user is already logged in
 - LaTeX in class titles is no longer rendered on the survey results page to prevent errors